All About the PTE Speaking & Writing Tasks

-Speaking & Writing is the first section of the PTE and will take approximately between 75-90 minutes.
-It includes 6 tasks in total.
+PTE Speaking & Writing is the first section and will take approximately between 75-90 minutes.
+It includes 7 tasks in total.
 Before commencing these tasks, you will record a brief oral introduction of yourself, and this will not be assessed.
 It is for security purposes only.

 PTE Speaking Tasks

-You will have 35 seconds to read the text before the microphone starts recording you.
+You will have about 40 seconds to read the text before the microphone starts recording you.
 When the microphone begins recording, clearly read the text out loud.

 After 3 seconds, a recording will start to play and you will hear somebody reading out a sentence.
 When the recording has finished, you must wait until the microphone turns red and then repeat the sentence exactly as you heard it.